pangara/q-book/mini_book/docs/index.md

 * learn to write short quantum programs using Pennylane
 * understand quantum teleportation mathematically
 * learn how to build the quantum teleportation circuit
+* implement the quantum teleportation circuit on Pennylane

 ## Medium
 Since the content was to be designed for an online educational environment, after a lot of contemplation, I thought something in the style of jupyter notebooks would be appropriate because one could share code, text, equations, and visualizations.
 Jupyter Textbooks seemed appropriate for this because of the following reasons: